sguizard/analysis-isoseq/docs/usage.md

 ### Primer file

 The primer files must be in `FASTA` format.
 The isoseq3 tutorial suggest to trim polyA from primer sequences to address `LIMA` polyA issue.
-However, this will discard a signicant number of valid transcripts.
-To avoid this drawback, Richard Kuo suggest to conserve primer's polyA strechs, run `LIMA` without `--require-polya` and use TAMA's `tama_flnc_polya_cleanup.py` script. [[twitter thread](https://twitter.com/GenomeRIK/status/1179788262187110401)]
+However, this will discard a significant number of valid transcripts.
+To avoid this drawback, Richard Kuo suggest to conserve primer's polyA stretches, run `LIMA` without `--require-polya` and use TAMA's `tama_flnc_polya_cleanup.py` script. [[twitter thread](https://twitter.com/GenomeRIK/status/1179788262187110401)]

 ```console
 >5p